Skip to main content

 To have the same symptom considered under more than one diagnostic code is called pyramiding, which VA regulations strictly prohibit.
 Veterans may not receive an overlapping rating for the same condition or the same symptoms.

-• VA must provide adequate rationale for deciding a certain medical opinion has more probative value.
-If VA does not do so, the veteran can rebut VA’s determinations.
+Likewise, VA must provide adequate rationale for deciding that one of these medical opinions has more probative value.
+If VA does not do so, then the veteran can rebut VA’s determinations.

 About the Author